Computational-Plant-Science/plantit/README.md

 ### Motivation

-`plantit` streamlines the deployment of phenotyping software to high-performance computing environments.
-Though this task's implementation details are likely incidental to the concerns of nearly everyone, it is growing increasingly necessary: plant phenomics is becoming a "big data" science for which single-purpose desktop GUI applications are no longer sufficient.
-High-throughput phenotyping is resource-intensive and typically demands institutional clusters or servers provisioned from a commercial cloud.
+Plant phenomics is outgrowing single-purpose desktop GUI applications.
+High-throughput phenotyping is resource-intensive and may demand institutional clusters or servers provisioned from a commercial cloud.
 This entails contact with the rapidly shifting world of workflow orchestration tooling.
-Research software should insulate its users from this, freeing up time and attention for the problem domain.
+Deployment details are often incidental to the aims of biologists, however.
+Research software should insulate its users from nonessential concerns, freeing up time and attention for the problem domain.
 This is what computers are for!

 ### Overview

+In a sentence: `plantit` runs phenotyping container workflows in high-throughput computing environments (by default, [XSEDE's](https://www.xsede.org/) [Stampede2](https://www.tacc.utexas.edu/systems/stampede2) cluster).
+All you need to get started is a [CyVerse](https://cyverse.org/) account.

+### Features

+#### Automatic data transfers

+`plantit` can automatically transfer data to and from the [CyVerse](https://cyverse.org/) cloud before and after processing.
+Plug in your own data or access public datasets from the CyVerse [Data Commons](https://cyverse.org/data-commons). `plantit` will [soon](https://github.com/Computational-Plant-Science/plantit/issues/246) also be able to omit transfers and use datasets parked on cluster filesystems.

+#### Browser submissions

+Choose which workflow to apply to which data, submit and monitor status, then download results, all from the browser.
+(A web API is [currently in development](https://github.com/Computational-Plant-Science/plantit/issues/256): users will soon be able to programmatically introspect task status as well.)
+Submit immediately or schedule units of work to run after a delay or on a periodic interval.

+#### Easy integration

-In a sentence: `plantit` transfers data from the [CyVerse](https://cyverse.org/) cloud to an [XSEDE](https://www.xsede.org/) [supercomputer](https://www.tacc.utexas.edu/systems/stampede2), runs [Singularity](https://sylabs.io/) container workflows on it, and sends the results back to CyVerse.
-(It will [soon](https://github.com/Computational-Plant-Science/plantit/issues/246) be able to omit the transfers and operate on datasets parked on the cluster filesystem.)
-You can choose which workflow to apply to which data, submit and monitor the task, and download results from a web browser.
-You can bring your own data or access public datasets from the CyVerse [Data Commons](https://cyverse.org/data-commons).
-You can submit your task immediately, or schedule it to run after a delay or on a periodic interval.
-You can also bind your own workflow by packaging it into a [Docker](https://www.docker.com/) image published on [Docker Hub](https://hub.docker.com/), then [adding a `plantit.yaml` configuration file](https://plantit.readthedocs.io/en/latest/md/developer_docs/defining_workflows.html) to any public GitHub repo (like [GitHub Actions](https://github.com/features/actions) or [Travis CI](https://www.travis-ci.com/)).
+Bind your own software by packaging it into a [Docker](https://www.docker.com/) image published on [Docker Hub](https://hub.docker.com/), then [adding a `plantit.yaml` configuration file](https://plantit.readthedocs.io/en/latest/md/developer_docs/defining_workflows.html) to any public GitHub repo (like [GitHub Actions](https://github.com/features/actions) or [Travis CI](https://www.travis-ci.com/)).

-Aside from its core competency as a portal to HPC/HTC, `plantit` provides a few extra features:
+#### Portable workflows

+`plantit` workflows run in [Singularity](https://sylabs.io/) containers.
+This insulates workflows from their deployment environment and makes results easier to reproduce.

+#### Share at your pace

-- sharing/collaboration: share datasets and workflows with a private team or the entire research community
+Keep your datasets and workflows private, share them with a small team, or publish to the entire research community.

+#### Metadata & annotation

-- metadata/provenance: contextualize data according to the emerging [MIAPPE](https://www.miappe.org/) conventions ([under development](https://github.com/Computational-Plant-Science/plantit/issues/41))
+Contextualize datasets according to the emerging [MIAPPE](https://www.miappe.org/) conventions ([under development](https://github.com/Computational-Plant-Science/plantit/issues/41)).

-This can all be done in the browser (a REST API is [currently in development](https://github.com/Computational-Plant-Science/plantit/issues/256)).
+## Development

+Read on if you're interested in contributing to `plantit` or hosting your own instance somewhere.

 ### Architecture